GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 * ``workload_name`` - Set to the name of the workload within the application
 * ``experiment_name`` - Set to the name of the experiment
 * ``env_name`` - By default defined as ``{application_name}``.
 Can be
-  overriden to control the spack definition to use.
+  overridden to control the spack definition to use.
 * ``application_run_dir`` - Absolute path to
   ``$workspace_root/experiments/{application_name}``
 * ``workload_run_dir`` - Absolute path to